Marl, North Rhine-Westphalia: Population

 8.9% of the population are of foreign origin (Dec 2006), coming from about 130 different states.
 52.5% are from Turkey, 7.5% from Ex-Yugoslavia, 5.6% from Poland.

 Economy

 The "Chemical Park Marl", the mine "Auguste Victoria", the "Medienhaus Bauer", are the largest employers in Marl.
 The coal mine at Marl-Hüls, Zeche Auguste Victoria, was founded in 1899, and is still operating.
 The mass production of the Loremo was planned for 2010 in a yet-to-be-constructed car factory in the industrial complex of Dorsten/Marl, but looks now into uncertain future.

 Culture

 Marl is the home of the Skulpturenmuseum Glaskasten (Marl Glass Box Sculpture Museum).

 Politics

-The current mayor of Marl is Werner Arndt of the Social Democratic Party (SPD) since 2009.
-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The current mayor of Marl is Thomas Terhorst of the Christlich Demokratische Union (CDU) since 2025.

+Previous municipal election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows: